hmakelin/gisnav/docs/pages/developer_guide/offboard/docker_compose.rst

 The |Docker Compose file|_ defines all services used to support GISNav deployments.
-The diagram below describes the system architecture through the external interfaces between the Docker Compose services.
-The GISNav service is outlined in red.
+The diagram below describes the system architecture through the external interfaces and Docker bridge networks shared between the Docker Compose services.

-The Docker bridge networks have in-built DNS which means the container names depicted in the diagram resolve to their respective IP addresses.
+The Docker bridge networks have in-built DNS which means the container names resolve to their respective IP addresses.
+The container name will equal the service name prefixed with ``gisnav-`` and suffixed with ``-1``.
+So for example deploying the ``mapserver`` service using the Compose file will start a Docker container with the hostname ``gisnav-mapserver-1``.

 .. todo::
     Split mavlink network into mavlink and ROS networks.
 For ROS the intention